hauke96/qgis-outdoor-map/README.md

 Make sure the database is running.
 Now we can add some data to it:

 1. Download a PBF-file (e.g. from [Geofabrik](https://download.geofabrik.de/index.html)) of the area you want to work on.
 Downloading large areas just make things slow, so download only the stuff you need.
-2. Fill the database with `init.sh your-data.pbf`. **Caution:** This removed the existing content of the database!
+2. Fill the database with `init.sh your-data.pbf`. **Caution:** This removes the existing content of the database!

 ### Combine multiple Extracts